 Research

-I study mathematical logic, mostly set theory.
-I also have interests in the history and philosophy of mathematics and philosophy of science.
+I study set theory and the philosophy of mathematics.
+I also have interests in the philosophy of science.
 My philosophy advisor is Joel David Hamkins and my math advisor is Nick Ramsey.

 La Leçon, Eugène Ionesco